Global Absolute Return Bond Fund

 The Fund aims to provide a positive absolute return in all market conditions over a rolling 12-month period, and 3% per annum in excess of the Bloomberg AusBond Bank Bill Index (before fees and expenses) over rolling three-year periods.1

-In the video below, Fund Managers Andrew Wickham and Peter Bentley, Deputy Head of Fixed Income and Head of Global Credit, explain how their long-running approach to absolute return bonds differ from more traditional long-only strategies.
+In the video below, Andrew Wickham, Head of Fixed Income (UK), and Peter Bentley, Deputy Head of Fixed Income and Head of Global Credit, explain how their long-running approach to absolute return bonds differ from more traditional long-only strategies.

 Aims to deliver in all market conditions: the strategy can express both positive and negative views, with the appropriate use of derivatives, to seek to add value regardless of overall market direction.

 Far more flexibility than a long-only strategy: portfolio managers can invest across the broad spectrum of fixed income securities to isolate the best sources of return.
 Avoidance of interest rate risks: with a neutral duration position of 'zero', the strategy can seek to avoid exposure to interest rate rises or adopt long or short duration exposure to aim to benefit from rising or falling interest rates across global bond markets.